pantheon-systems/documentation/source/content/new-relic.md

 ## Troubleshooting

 ### Removing Multidev Environments in New Relic
-After deleting a Multidev environment from your site, you'll need to manually [remove them in New Relic](https://docs.newrelic.com/docs/apm/new-relic-apm/maintenance/remove-applications-servers).
+After deleting a Multidev environment from your site, you'll need to manually [remove it in New Relic](https://docs.newrelic.com/docs/apm/new-relic-apm/maintenance/remove-applications-servers).

 1. From your Dashboard, select the **New Relic** tab, and **Open New Relic**.
 1. From the New Relic menu bar, select **APM** > **Applications**.